bendechrai/arcjet-performance-test/README.md

   nextjs-performance-test
 ```

-This command will start the Next.js app, Nginx, and Fail2Ban with the specified configurations and begin running the performance tests as defined in the `script.sh`.
+This command will start the Next.js app, and Nginx with the specified configurations and begin running the performance tests as defined in the `script.sh`.

 ### Deploying to Fly.io